 For now prescription medicines can be purchased in Estonia, Croatia and Portugal.
-Finnish electronic prescription works in some Estonian pharmacies (xls), whereas one Portuguese pharmacy provides the service in the initial stages (spms.min-saude.pt).
+Finnish electronic prescription works in most of the Estonian pharmacies (xls), whereas one Portuguese pharmacy provides the service in the initial stages (spms.min-saude.pt).
 Every Croatian pharmacy offers the service.
 The possibility of using a Finnish electronic prescription in other European countries is being introduced step by step.

 Before buying the medicine, visit the My Kanta service and give your consent so that your prescription details can be disclosed to pharmacies in other European countries.
 Take a passport or an ID-card with you to the pharmacy.
 Despite your consent, prescriptions, for which you have recorded a refusal to share data, cannot be dispensed abroad.